easir000/SwarmLite-Workflow-Orchestration-Engine/README.md

 ### Security & Compliance
 - For demonstration purposes, the system assumes trusted workflow definitions
 - Data classification (PHI/PII/Public) is specified in workflow definitions
-- Encryption keys are stored in environment variables
+- Encryption keys are stored in environment variables via `.env` file
-- API keys and secrets are managed externally
+- API keys and secrets are managed externally through environment variables

 ### Scalability & Performance
 - Single-node execution suitable for small to medium workloads (up to 20 concurrent workflows)